Angus Fung

 2. Medicine: I build AI models to tackle open questions in neuroscience and neuro-ophthalmology with Dr. Anthony Lang and Dr. Edward Margolin.

-4. Startups: I co-founded Scholarply and ONE800 with Aaron Tan, leveraging LLMs for scholarship applications and personal companionship.
+3. Startups: In the past, I co-founded Scholarply and ONE800 with Aaron Tan, leveraging LLMs for scholarship applications and personal companionship.

 profile photo